ArduCAM/ArduCAM_USB_Camera_Shield/RaspberryPi/Python/External_trigger_demo/README.md

 - OV7675 （0.36MP Rolling Shutter Camera)

 # Install library and OpenCV Environment
-## Downlaod and inatall the latest libusb
+## Downlaod and install the latest libusb
 - Download the [libusb](https://sourceforge.net/projects/libusb/files/libusb-1.0/)
 - Copy the libusb-xxx.tar.bz to the Pi then run the following command to unzip it.[xxx：version number]
 ```Bash